OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 Neat way to display and organize data.
 But ... there is one data set that can actually really be two dimensional (or even n dimensional), it's the Perlin noise which can take two variables as input.
 Try it with i and j as inputs.

-Ok, and since you've came this far, a little present.
+Since you've come this far, a little present.
 Try to explore by modifying the behavior and parameters.

 ```java
   // In draw function